 Crop Cycles Affected by Climate Change

 Crops' growing seasons have generally shortened due to climate change [16,17], and greater temperature swings may cause crops to accumulate nutrients insufficiently.
 Changes in sunshine hours also impact crop growth cycles, and crop growth will be constrained by less sunlight [18].
 Climate change can also impact crop flowering and grain-filling periods, leading to different levels of drought and frost damage.
 From a worldwide standpoint [19] examined how crop growth cycles are impacted by climate change and the significance of adaptive management techniques by modifying planting dates and cultivars.
-In order to evaluate the adaptation of crop cycles for maize, rice, sorghum, soybeans, and wheat as well as the effect of climate change on crop production, this study integrated biophysical crop models with farmer decision models.
+To evaluate the adaptation of crop cycles for maize, rice, sorghum, soybeans, and wheat as well as the effect of climate change on crop production, this study integrated biophysical crop models with farmer decision models.
 According to the research, the flexibility of planting dates and types affects not only the beginning and end of growth periods but also intermediate developmental stages, especially flowering and other stages that are sensitive to high temperatures.
 According to this study, temperature is the main factor influencing the crop growth period at latitudes of about 30 °S and above.

 Planting dates for spring crop varieties are usually based on when the warm season begins, whereas the cold season begins for winter crop varieties.
 A study by [20] examined how the water cycle and crop growth are affected by global climate change, with a particular emphasis on the growth of winter wheat and summer maize in the North China Plain under demanding irrigation management conditions.
 The effects of future climate change on agricultural output and hydrology were measured in this study using an updated SWAT model and forecasts from several global climate models (GCMs) in CMIP5 and CMIP6 [21, 75].